MattDWillson/Predicting-Gold-Closing-Prices/README.md

 To ensure models' reproducibility, set the random seed for numpy and tensorflow libraries.

 ## Data Preparation
-In this section, you will retrieve the Gold historical prices from the London Bullion Market Association using the Quandl API.
+Retrieve the Gold historical prices from the London Bullion Market Association using the Quandl API.
 Be sure to have your Quandl API key at hand.

 ## Data Retrieval
 1) Import your Quandl API key from an environment variable named quandl_key.